Ircam-RnD/JUCE-PiPo-example-OnsetDetector/README.md

-# Getting started with PiPo Dynamic Libraries in JUCE
+# Getting started with PiPo dynamic libraries in JUCE

-#### simple JUCE example of a PiPo host consuming some dynamic library PiPo modules
+#### simple JUCE example of a PiPo host using PiPo modules compiled as dynamic libraries

-This example uses a particular chain of pipo descriptors to detect onsets in the signal
+This example uses a particular chain of PiPo descriptors to detect onsets in the input signal.
+It shows how to implement a PiPo host and rely on the [PiPo SDK](http://github.com/Ircam-RnD/pipo-sdk) to easily create and use any PiPo chain.